Penguin-Scrolls/PenguinScrolls/USAGE.md

 ## Step 1: Generate Response

-write a configuration file to do inference, now supports 3 different frameworks: 'huggingface transformers', 'VLLM' and 'openai'.
+write a configuration file to do inference, now supports 3 frameworks: 'huggingface transformers', 'VLLM' and 'openai'.

 The output file will be a jsonl file with `response` and `input_md5` columns.